unh-webappdev/FlashCourses_api/README.md

 ### Installing the packages needed to run the project

-Within your virtual environment you will need to install all the packages that are within the requirements.txt to run the code base locally
+Within your virtual environment you will need to install all the packages
 > Run from your terminal-
-> **$ pip3 install -r requirements.txt**
+> **$ pip(3) install djangorestframework
+  pip(3) install djangorestframework_simplejwt
+  pip(3) install django-cors-headers

 > Check for errors
 > **$ python3 manage.py check**